Ask The Dog Guy's

 Added Bonus - Fewer Nail Trims?

 Toss a Kong on an asphalt or concrete surface and it bounces hither thither wearing their nails down fairly quickly.
-Don’t do it more than for a minute or two and only once in a while.
-While it wears their nails down enough that you won’t have to clip them manually, if done for too long it will wear the pads of their feet raw unbelievably quickly.
+Don’t do it more than for a minute or two and only once a week at most.
+While it wears their nails down enough that you won’t have to clip them manually, it will also wear the pads of their feet raw unbelievably quickly.

 If you’re going to use a Kong on a rope to also play tug and your dog is large and strong enough you may need to thread the rope through a washer before you knot the end and thread it through.